kexiZeroing/kexiZeroing.github.io/src/posts/mac-terminal.md

 Once you have recalled a command and want to edit it, you will have to move the cursor.
 You can use `Option + Left/Right Arrow` to move word by word.
 You can use `Ctrl + A` to jump to the beginning of the line and `Ctrl + E` to jump to the end. `Ctrl + U` will clear the entire current line. `Ctrl + W` delete the word before the cursor.
 And you can option-click with the mouse pointer on a character in the command line to move the cursor there.

 > Readline is a GNU library that gets a line from a user with editing.
 The bash shell is probably the most famous readline user (when you use `Ctrl+R` to search your history in bash, that feature actually comes from readline), but there are TONS of programs that use it – for example psql, irb, python3, etc.

-The configuration for the prompt is stored in the `PS1` environment variable.
-You can see the default value by `echo $PS1`.

 ## Escaping Characters
 The escape character in bash is the backslash `\`.
 A character that follows a backslash will be treated with no special meaning.
 For a directory named `Project (Old & New)`, you would type `cd Project\ \(Old\ \&\ New\)`.
 Since escaping characters can make the path quite unreadable, you can also place the name in single quotes `cd 'Project (Old & New)'`.
 Any character in single quotes is used as is, with no special function. (you cannot use single quotes when the filename contains a single quote).
 Tab-completion will escape spaces and other nasty characters automatically.